 Since its establishment, the field of Halal has been one of Universiti Sains Islam Malaysia (USIM) research niche areas.
 USIM has published many Halal research papers, developed halal products/food and have been conducting Halal courses to undergraduate and postgraduate students as well as industrial players.
 USIM also collaborated with many local and international organizations in Halal research, consultancies, trainings, and discussions.

-This 1st International Halal Management Conference (IHMC), organized by Faculty of Economics and Muamalat (FEM), USIM in collaboration with Maldives Centre for Islamic Finance (MCIF) and the Maldives National University (NMU) will be held at Sejong University, South Korea on 17 and 18 August 2017.
+This 2nd International Halal Management Conference (IHMC), ‘Sustaining Global Halal Ecosystem’, organized by Faculty of Economics and Muamalat (FEM), USIM in collaboration with Maldives Centre for Islamic Finance (MCIF) and the Maldives National University (NMU) will be held at Maldives on 17 and 18 July 2018.
 It seeks to provide a platform for researchers and academic scientists to present and discuss recent halal research issues, development, and findings

 The 2nd International Conference in Halal Industry is expected to achieve the following objectives: